 A novel leg mechanism I designed and built, inspired by the work of Theo Jansen.

 An IR multitouch system based on the open source monome project.
 Used for controlling various audio and MIDI applications via MaxMSP.
 Designed to be inexpensive, thin, modular, and scalable.

 MaxMSP is a graphical, flow-based programming language that makes it easy to build interactive audio, MIDI, video, and graphics applications without any prior experience writing code.
 This is a collection of projects and tutorials I've written that involve MaxMSP.

 I worked at instructables.com from 2012 to 2014 as a content creator, assistant tech editor, and front end/iOS developer.
-While I was there I made and documented many projects.
+While I was there I made and documented many projects, and I still occasionally post new projects when I can.
 This is a collection of step-by-step projects and tutorials I've posted on Instructables.